Waifu2x

 waifu2x is an image scaling and noise reduction program for anime-style art and other types of photos.

 waifu2x was inspired by Super-Resolution Convolutional Neural Network (SRCNN).
-It uses Nvidia CUDA for computing, although alternative implementations that allow for OpenCL and Vulkan have been created.
+It uses Nvidia's CUDA for computing, although alternative implementations that allow for OpenCL and Vulkan have been created.

 Etymology

 Waifu (from the Japanese pronunciation of "wife") is anime slang for a female character to whom one is attracted.